 Please be aware that we are an established arts organisation with a large reach, but we have a modest budget to run our festival.
 Sadly, we are unlikely to be able to support large scale productions with big casts and crews.

-THIS OPEN CALL IS NOW CLOSED
+THIS OPEN CALL IS NOW OPEN

 If you are an emerging artist from the North West, find out about our artist development programme here >> QueerCore Artist Development

 If you are a musician, you can apply to be part of our annual music event by emailing email@example.com.
 Please note, this event is curated by our programme partners Liverpool Queer Collective and priority is given to musicians based in the North West of England.